IrfanAliBabar/ABBIE-Sanskrit/README.md

 Recognizing the exact location of splits in a compound word is difficult since several possible splits can be found, but only a few are semantically meaningful.

-We propose a novel deep-learning method that uses **two bi-encoders to encode character-level contextual information for direct and reverse sequence and multi-head attention** module to predict the valid split location in Sanskrit compound words.
+We propose a novel deep-learning method that uses **two bi-encoders to encode character-level contextual information for direct and reverse sequence and a multi-head attention** module to predict the valid split location in Sanskrit compound words.

 ABBIE has been implemented in Python 3.10.14 with Keras API running on the TensorFlow backend and adopted the mean squared error (MSE) as a loss function.
+The dataset is preprocessed with a similar technique mentioned in publicly available code, to which we compare our results.